IRCA Oceania

 Contribution of Women in Rural Churches, Fiji, March 2020

-The last regional conference was held in May 2016 in Wairarapa, NZ.
-The theme was Life, Death, and Resurrection.
+IRCA-Oceania 2016 met in Wairarapa, NZ, with the theme was Life, Death, and Resurrection.

 But those who drink of the water that I will give them will never be thirsty.
 The water that I will give will become in them a spring of water gushing up to eternal life.’
 John 4:14